aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 ### Application

 #### Overview
-In the implementation of each layer of The BoAT SDK, more or less it involves the conversion of data formats, the codec of messages, and so on.These functions should be abstracted into independent modules to provide services for each layer.
+In the implementation of each layer of The BoAT SDK, more or less it involves the conversion of data formats, the codec of messages, and so on.
+These functions should be abstracted into independent modules to provide services for each layer.
 These functional blocks include:
 + Data format conversion tool
 + RLP encoding
 + JSON encoding and decoding

 #### Data format conversion tool
 In the design of BoAT SDK, data format conversion is used in many places, such as converting the input ASCII code into a binary format, and converting the binary format data returned by the blockchain into an ASCII code format that is convenient for display.
-The Little-endian and big endian conversions involved in the contract ABI interface, etc. For ease of use, it is advisable to put the format conversion function implementations that may be used in the same file.The data conversions that may be used are:
+The Little-Endian and Big-Endian conversions involved in the contract ABI interface, etc. For ease of use, it is advisable to put the format conversion function implementations that may be used in the same file.
+The data conversions that may be used are:
 + Convert binary stream to hexadecimal string
 + Convert a hexadecimal string to a binary stream
 + Convert uint32 type data to big endian